-- a.
-Park Road and Reece Road, provided redevelopment along Reece Road and access to Park Road Shopping Center; - b.
+a.
+Park Road and Reece Road, provided there is redevelopment along Reece Road and access to Park Road Shopping Center;

+- b.
 Woodlawn Road and Montford Drive (include pedestrian refuge); and - c.
-Park Road and Cortland Road or Park Road and Park-Selwyn Terrace, provided either location also connects Buckingham Drive and Park-Selwyn Terrace.
+Park Road and Cortland Road or Park Road and Park-Selwyn Terrace.

 T-7 Create multiple connections to Little Sugar Creek Greenway.

-The County's Greenway Master Plan will ultimately extend the Greenway south of its present terminus at Brandywine Road through the Activity Center.
+The County's Greenway Master Plan will ultimately extend the Greenway south of its present terminus at Brandywine Road through the

+Activity Center.
 This route will provide grade-separated crossings of Brandywine Road and Woodlawn Road at the Creek.
 The following connections are recommended to provide more access points between key nodes in the Activity Center and the Greenway:

 - a.
-Bike-Ped bridge to Park Road Shopping Center north of Brandywine Road; - Bikeshare station at or near Park Road Shopping Center; - c.
+Bike-Ped bridge to Park Road Shopping Center north of Brandywine Road; - b.
+Bikeshare station at or near Park Road Shopping Center; - c.
 Wider sidewalk along Brandywine Road and re-design of the island at Woodlawn Road; - d.
 Bike-Ped bridge to Abbey Place near Montford Drive; - e.
 Bike-Ped bridge or street connection at Carlanda Circle and Seneca Place extension; and - f.
 Enhanced intersection of Park Road at Selwyn Avenue.